 Adobe Analytics Implementation with Adobe Launch (Step-by-Step Guide)

 • Seconds : Cookies expire after a specified number of seconds

-• Write secure cookies: This option ensures cookies are only transmitted over HTTPS, improving security.
+• Write secure cookies: Ensures cookies are only transmitted over HTTPS

+Adobe Analytics Implementation with Adobe Launch (Step-by-Step Guide)